-What Happens If You Eat (Raw) Weed?
+What Happens If You Eat Raw Weed & What Are The Health Benefits?

 What happens if you eat weed, in its raw, unprocessed and unadulterated form?
 We aren’t talking edibles; we are talking raw buds.
 A fresh bud straight from the plant or raw marijuana leaves after a trim; will any of these organic substances get you high?
 Eating raw weed isn’t the same as eating a gummy or a THC packed cookie.